WuTheFWasThat/vimflowy/PLUGINS.md

 ```
     api.view.addHook(hookname, fn),
 ```
-where `fn(v, info)` is a callback taking a virtualDom element and any additional information the hook provides. `hookname` will begin with `render`.
+where `fn(v, info)` is a callback taking a virtualDom element (or array of them) and any additional information the hook provides.
+This hook function should return a new virtualDom element (or array of them).

+Typically, rendering hooks will have `hookname` beginning with `render`.

-More info on this later.
+More detailed info on these hooks will be added later.

 #### data persistence

-The data API is a simple key-value store
+The data API is a simple key-value store:
 ```
     api.getDataVersion():  The last data version of your plugin this document used
     api.setDataVersion(version)